eudoxia0/eudoxia0.github.io/article/_drafts/linux-on-the-fujitsu-lifebook-u729.md

 just brought my phone.
 If I wanted to travel, even within Sydney, to a demo night or math club or some such, I didn't have a laptop to bring with me.

 So I needed a new laptop.
-And the Tahoe release of macOS was so ugly it made me boot up the old Linux desktop, and start playing around with NixOS again.
+And the [Tahoe release][tahoe] of macOS was so ugly it made me boot up the old Linux desktop, and start playing around with [NixOS] again.
 And I fell in love with Linux again: with the tinkering and the experimentation and the freedom it affords you.

 So, I wanted a Linux laptop.
-I had a ThinkPad X1 some years ago and it was
+I had a [ThinkPad X1][tp] some years ago and it was
 terribly: flimsy plastic build and hardware that vastly underperformed its price.
 I looked around for old, refursbished workstation laptops, and, randomly, I ran into an eBay seller offering a refurbished Fujitsu laptop.